ALSO KNOWN AS

 The Teams of Our Lady movement came into being in France at the end of the 1930s through a number of married couples who began to meet every month in each other’s houses under the guidance of Fr Henri Caffarel.
 Their purpose was to explore the significance of the sacrament of marriage in depth, to hold it up against their own experiences, and then to try to work together to live coherently within society as Christian families and couples.
 As more couples sought to join them, the movement was formally established with the promulgation, on 8 December 1947, of the Équipes Notre-Dame Charter.
 The movement was created to meet a need felt by couples who realised that married life is a vocational pathway to salvation which is more than procreation; the Teams seek to enhance their experience in the light of the Word of God by reading the signs of the times, and by reflecting constantly on ways and means of implementing the founding charism in different circumstances of history.
 On 19 April 1992, the Pontifical Council for the Laity decreed recognition of the Équipes Notre-Dame as an international association of the faithful of Pontifical Right.

-The Teams of our Lady are structured on a collegial basis.
+The Teams of Our Lady are structured on a collegial basis.
 The International Team has overall responsibility for the movement, and comprises married couples from different countries assisted by a Spiritual Counsellor.
-Each of the member Teams is composed of between five and seven couples and a Spiritual Counsellor, and they remain in contact with one another through a liaison couple.
+Each of the member teams is composed of between five and seven couples and a Spiritual Counsellor, and each team keeps in contact with other groups via a liaison couple.
 Teams in the same town (or geographical area) make up one or more sectors, and the sectors make up regions.
 The life of the movement depends entirely upon the voluntary offering of time, effort and resources by the couples themselves.
 They work to develop the Teams movement particularly in the geographical areas where large distances and low incomes are likely to cause a serious obstacle.

-Lettre des Équipes Notre-Dame, a periodical publication in French, English, Italian, Portuguese, Spanish, German and Arabic.
+Lettre des Équipes Notre-Dame, periodical published in English, French, Italian, Portuguese, Spanish, German, Arabic and Polish.